Neurodivergence & Special Needs

 Newsletter written by two certified speech pathologists and childrens' book authors.
 We write about all things early childhood and offer strategies and suggestions for helping kids learn to communicate.

-Hands On Nursing in a Germ Factory by Nancy Holroyd
+Hands On Nursing in a Germ Factory by Nancy E. Holroyd, RN

 Pediatric School Nurse and have successfully raised 3 daughters, one of whom had Down syndrome and other medical conditions.
 I write about raising a child with a disability along with her siblings.
 I share the parent and the nurse perspective of handling mild illnesses in school.